 The 30-minute drive from town was so scenic, the guides and the dogs – super friendly, and the location where dog sledding takes place is simply spectacular… Highly recommended!

 Good to know: Dog sledding tours are extremely popular and there are only so many dogs (and they are extremely well taken care of and need to get enough rest).
 So these tours often sell out.
-Be sure to book your dog sledding experience well in advance!
+Most tours I recommend in this article offer free cancelation up to 24 hours in advance so you can always cancel if your plans change.
+You can check availability and book your husky adventure here.

-TIP: For more information on what to expect, best tour options, and practical tips, be sure to read our post about husky sledding in Tromso via the link below.
+TIP: For more information on what to expect, best tour options, and practical tips, read our article about husky sledding in Tromso via the link below.
 It should answer all your questions and help you pick the best tour to suit your interests and budget.

 LEARN MORE: Dog Sledding in Tromso